-You might be able to control the following risk factors of dementia.
+You might be able to control the following risk factors for dementia.

 - Depression.
-Although not yet well-understood, late-life depression might indicate the development of dementia.
+Although not yet well understood, late-life depression might indicate the development of dementia.

 Dementia can affect many body systems and, therefore, the ability to function.
 Dementia can lead to:

-- Inadequate nutrition.
-Many people with dementia eventually reduce or stop their intake of nutrients.
+- Poor nutrition.
+Many people with dementia eventually reduce or stop eating, affecting their nutrient intake.
 Ultimately, they may be unable to chew and swallow.

 - Inability to perform self-care tasks.
-As dementia progresses, it can interfere with bathing, dressing, brushing hair or teeth, using the toilet independently and taking medications accurately.
+As dementia gets worse, people have a hard time bathing, dressing, and brushing their hair or teeth.
+They need help using the toilet and taking medicines as directed.

 There's no sure way to prevent dementia, but there are steps you can take that might help.
 More research is needed, but it might be beneficial to do the following:

-- Lower your blood pressure.
 High blood pressure might lead to a higher risk of some types of dementia.
 More research is needed to determine whether treating high blood pressure may reduce the risk of dementia.

 - Treat health conditions.
 See your doctor for treatment of depression or anxiety.